 “Having always been a really independent person who does all that for everybody else and suddenly not being able to do it for myself, it was a bit of a shock, quite frankly.
 But just having somebody understand that I got overloaded and help me break it all down piece by piece was so helpful.
 Slowly by chipping away at things and getting my financial issues sorted one-by-one, I could see where I was going again.”

-Emma also encouraged Dean to attend the therapeutic activities and classes that Launchpad run to help clients socialise in a safe space, develop coping strategies and build confidence.
+We encouraged Dean to attend the therapeutic activities and classes we run to help clients socialise in a safe space, develop coping strategies and build confidence.
 But it took some time for Dean to feel ready.

 Taking control again

 “I had to get to a certain point myself before I could think about going and doing stuff, and kind of enjoying myself.
 It was almost like I wasn’t allowed to enjoy myself because I was in that place.
 Eventually I decided to give it a go and I started doing art and sewing classes, as well as gardening.

 “It did me good to actually start meeting people I didn’t know, who had also been through tough times – because sometimes you can feel like the only one when life goes pear-shaped,” Dean explained.
 “It’s also a nice positive vibe at Launchpad.
 What I like about the classes is that whatever you feel like doing, it’s not wrong.
 It’s a safe environment that you need when you first start going out and being social again; to know nothing nasty is going to happen.”